scalalandio/chimney/docs/docs/index.md

 # Chimney

-Battle tested library for boilerplate-free data transformations in Scala.
+**The battle-tested Scala library.
+Removing boilerplate from data transformations since 2017.**

 What does it mean?
 Imagine you'd have to convert between this Protobuf definitions: